 - Where the sample size of the test wasn’t adequate

 So, this is what raises illusory results in A/B tests.
 It is suggested to go for A/B testing twice; jot down the results and then go for another round.
 If you find the results of the first test doubtful, the outcome of the second will validate it through clear differences.
 But if the uplift is valid, still go for the second test to witness the uplift again.
 Okay, now this isn’t a foolproof method, but it will be of great help.

 4. Go For Long

-Look out for variation patterns during the day and night, weekdays and weekends, start of the month v/s the end; such variations will be great for the data.
-Try to allow few cycles of variations as it will provide normalcy to the data.
-Hope that made your facts right.
+Look out for variation patterns during the day and night, weekdays and weekends, the start of the month v/s the end; such variations will be great for the data.
+Try to allow a few cycles of variations as it will provide normalcy to the data.
+I hope that made your facts right.
 But, wait, there is more to go.
 Let us learn about the tools of A/B usability testing.
-One thing before we start; do remember that these tools have same characteristics.
-So, pick up those that suit your pocket with best features in hand.
+One thing before we start; do remember that these tools have the same characteristics.
+So, pick up those that suit your pocket with the best features in hand.